microsoft/genaiops-promptflow-template/docs/tutorial/03-Operationalization.md

 Follow the steps as mentioned in the [How to setup the repo with Github Workflows](../github_workflows_how_to_setup.md) document to setup the repo with Github Workflows.

+NOTE: The similar steps can be performed using Azure DevOps Pipelines as well by following the steps mentioned in the [How to setup the repo with Azure DevOps](../Azure_devops_how_to_setup.md) document.

 ## Expected Outcome

 - A Pull Request (PR) validation Github Workflow that validates the flow while a PR is created.